risc0/risc0/examples/rust/votingmachine/README.md

 * *Initialize*, which officials use to configure the machine;
 * *Submit ballot*, which voters use to submit their ballot;
 * *Freeze*, which reveals the current vote count & puts the machine into a state where it no longer accepts ballots.

+Every time the voting machine updates its state it prints a "receipt" that commits it to that state.
+At the end of the election, officials can publish the full list of receipts and voters can check to ensure theirs is included.
+In this way, voters can confirm that their vote was counted.

 ## Running the tests